Genisenko/final-project/README.md

 to organize myself along all the project.

 ## Day 1 | 19/08/2022

+### 1st Commit
 The morning of the first day I focus on the skeleton of the Sign In page and started to look the logics of the JavaScript.

+### 2nd Commit
+Today I finished the skeletons of Sign In and Sing Up pages & now I'm trying to implement the logic of Sign In.